 - Construction, Building Automation & Real Estate

 Although many areas have been covered, as a new startup business, AI technology still has broad development and applications.
 Either with exploring AI technology and applications or utilize the benefit from AI.
 In the new AI era, AI can help businesses optimize production processes, sales processes, logistic processes, and customer service.
 “Data is the new oil”.
 Who can collect more data in the business model, who will be the future winner?
-Recommendation engines helped Amazon gets 10% to 30% additional profit.
+According to McKinsey’s estimates, about 35% of purchases on Amazon come from product recommendations.
 About 70 percent of users watch is a personalized recommendation on Netflix.
 In the future, successful AI algorithms will optimize all industries, allowing people to be more creative and have more time to do what they like.

 AI is the future.
 Dr. made some predictions about the development of AI in the next ten to twenty years and its impact on society.
 One is that people will own fewer cars than now.
 There will be more electric cars, and when renting a car becomes cheap and fast, people would prefer not to buy one.
 Second, around the year 2040, human beings will not be allowed to drive especially on highways.
 Autonomous drive will be the replacement with mature AI techniques.
 The third is AI will help people live longer and healthy.
 Re-program genomes are already in use in China for people who have sickness caused by one gene.
 Fourth, AI will be everywhere even in creative industries.
 Apparently, the research and application of AI will generate great value.
 Finding and using the value of AI will bring a broader space for startups.
 Eventually, it will pay off the investment in knowledge.